How Much Money Can You Get Suing For Slander? Featured Image

 A slander lawsuit is a weighty and potentially very expensive undertaking.
 Deciding to sue for slander is not one you should make quickly or take lightly.
 Even with a strong case, it can take many months to reach your ultimate goal—and there is also a good chance that there could be cheaper, faster, and just as effective options available.

-At Minc Law, slander and defamation law is at the core of what we do—meaning that we have proven experience and intimate knowledge of all the twists and turns of a slander lawsuit.
+At Minc Law, slander and defamation law is at the core of what we do—meaning that our defamation attorneys have proven experience and intimate knowledge of all the twists and turns of a slander lawsuit.

 If you have been the victim of slander and want to learn more about your options, contact our office for a free, no-obligation case evaluation by calling (216) 373-7706, filling out our contact form, or speaking with a Chat Representative.